What does INSEAD look for in MiM applicants?

 Team projects with measurable impact

-The key is demonstrating impact - quantify your achievements, show how you influenced others, and highlight instances where you took initiative.
-INSEAD particularly values candidates who show they can work with people from different backgrounds, as the program's diverse cohort is carefully selected to maximize peer learning opportunities.
+The key is demonstrating impact: quantify your achievements, show how you influenced others, and highlight instances where you took initiative.
+INSEAD particularly values candidates who show they can work with people from different backgrounds, since the programme's diverse cohort is carefully selected to maximise peer learning opportunities and your ability to contribute meaningfully to classroom discussions.

 How do successful MiM applicants approach career goal clarity?